30 MAY 2016 by ideonexus

 The Gevulot

 ‘It’s a nice thought.’
 He offers her his hand.
 ‘I am Paul.
 I got a little lost: all those moving streets.
 I was hoping you could tell me the way out.’
 A trickle of emotion bleeds through his rough visitor’s gevulot: a sense of unease, a weight, a guilt.
 Xuexue can imagine the old man of the sea sitting on his back.
 It feels very familiar.
 And suddenly it is more important to talk to the stranger than to smile at the robot.
 ‘Sure I can,’ she says.
-‘But why don’t you stay for a little while? ...
+‘But why don’t you stay ...

 1 notes